quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 ### Epistasis between germline mutator alleles

-We have identified a locus on chromosome 6 that amplifies a C>A germline mutator phenotype in the BXDs, a population of recombinant inbred lines (RILs) derived from the laboratory mice DBA/2J and C57BL/6J.
+We have identified a locus on chromosome 6 that amplifies a C>A germline mutator phenotype in the BXDs, a family of inbred mice derived from the laboratory strains DBA/2J and C57BL/6J.
 DBA/2J (*D*) alleles at this locus have no detectable effect on C>A mutation rates in mice that also harbor "wild-type" C57BL/6J (*B*) alleles at a previously discovered mutator locus on chromosome 4 [@PMID:35545679].
 However, mice with *D* alleles at *both* loci have even higher mutation rates than those with *D* alleles at the chromosome 4 mutator locus alone (Figure @fig:spectra-comparison).
 Epistatic interactions between mutator alleles have been previously documented in yeast [@PMID:16492773] and in human cell lines [@PMID:35859169], but never to our knowledge in a whole-animal context.

-Importantly, we discovered this germline mutator allele epistasis in an unnatural population of model organisms that have been inbred by brother-sister mating in a highly controlled laboratory environment [@PMID:33472028].
+Importantly, we discovered epistasis between germline mutator alleles in an unnatural population of model organisms that have been inbred by brother-sister mating in a highly controlled laboratory environment [@PMID:33472028].
 This breeding setup has likely attenuated the effects of natural selection on all but the most deleterious alleles [@doi:10.1146/annurev.ecolsys.39.110707.173437], and may have facilitated the fixation of large-effect mutator alleles that would be less common in wild, outbreeding populations.

 We have not conclusively fine-mapped the chromosome 6 mutator locus to a causal variant, but we argue that nonsynonymous mutations in the DNA glycosylases *Ogg1* and *Mbd4* are the best candidates.
 Our results demonstrate that multiple mutator alleles have spontaneously arisen during the evolutionary history of inbred laboratory mice, supporting the hypothesis that purifying selection is required to keep mutation rates low.
-Our finding suggests that mutational pressure can cause mutation rates to rise in just a few generations of relaxed selection in captivity.
-This is corroborated by the finding of a large-effect mutator allele in a rhesus macaque reseach colony [@doi:10.1101/2023.03.27.534460], as well as the observation that domesticated animals tend to have higher mutation rates than wild animals [@PMID:36859541].
+Our finding also suggests that mutational pressure can cause mutation rates to rise in just a few generations of relaxed selection in captivity.
+This hypothesis is corroborated by the recent discovery of a large-effect mutator allele in a rhesus macaque research colony [@doi:10.1101/2023.03.27.534460], as well as the observation that domesticated animals tend to have higher mutation rates than those in the wild [@PMID:36859541].

 ### Possible causal alleles underlying the chromosome 6 mutator locus

 Two DNA repair genes overlap the C>A mutator locus on chromosome 6 and also contain nonsynonymous differences between the C57BL/6J and DBA/2J founder strains: *Ogg1*, a glycosylase that excises the oxidative DNA lesion 8-oxoguanine (8-oxoG) [@PMID:17581577], and *Mbd4*, a glycosylase that removes thymine nucleotides at G:T mispairs following spontaneous deamination of methylated CpGs.
 Both genes have been previously linked to somatic mutator phenotypes and carcinogenesis.
 Missense mutations and loss-of-heterozygosity in *Ogg1* have been associated with increased risk of human cancer [@PMID:22829015;@PMID:9662341], and copy-number losses of either *Ogg1* or *Mutyh* are linked to elevated rates of spontaneous C>A mutation in human neuroblastoma [@doi:10.1073/pnas.2007898118].
 Biallelic loss-of-function (LOF) mutations in human *MBD4* underlie a neoplastic syndrome that mimics forms of familial adenomatous polyposis caused by LOF mutations in *MUTYH* [@PMID:35460607].
-Similarly, biallelic loss of *MBD4* function was recently found to  causes a hypermutator phenotype in the maternal germline of rhesus macaques [@doi:10.1101/2023.03.27.534460].
-This macaque germline mutator phenotype primarily comprises C>T mutations at CpG and CpA sites, a mutational signature that has previously been associated with LOF mutations in *Mbd4* [@PMID:12130785].
+Similarly, biallelic loss of *MBD4* function was recently found to cause a hypermutator phenotype in the maternal germline of rhesus macaques [@doi:10.1101/2023.03.27.534460]; the macaque germline mutator phenotype primarily comprises C>T mutations at CpG and CpA sites, a mutational signature that has previously been associated with LOF mutations in *Mbd4* [@PMID:12130785].

 Although we are unable to conclusively determine that either *Mbd4* or *Ogg1* harbors the causal variant underlying the observed C>A mutator phenotype, both genes are plausible candidates.

-#### An *Ogg1* mutator allele might impair the excition of 8-oxoguanine lesions
+#### An *Ogg1* mutator allele might impair the excision of 8-oxoguanine lesions

 *Ogg1* is a member of the same base-excision repair (BER) pathway as *Mutyh*, the protein-coding gene we previously implicated as harboring mutator alleles at the locus on chromosome 4 [@PMID:17581577].
 Each of these genes has a distinct role in the BER reponse to oxidative DNA damage, and thereby the prevention of C>A mutations [@PMID:28963982;@PMID:24732879].